 However, Inter was not interested in agreeing to any loan move for Eriksen.
 The club only considered offloading the talent on a permanent transfer move, which PSG clearly had no budget available to orchestrate such a deal considering that it signed three players on loan deals and another on a free transfer over the recent window.

 PSG’s reported pursuit of Eriksen is an intriguing one.
-The club was in need of a midfielder, but it was also seeking one that could drop back in play and exert an influence in the defense as well.
+The club was in need of a midfielder, but it was also seeking one who could drop back in play and exert an influence in the defense as well.
 Eriksen is an attacking midfielder who vastly influences play more on-ball than he does off of it.

 Want more PSG?
 Visit the PSG Talk Podcast Network page and subscribe to PSG Talking, The 1970, and 24th & Parc.